Looking to beat the BMAT?

 Write out your milestones before the test and check from time to time to see if you’re still on track.

 If you've only answered 7 questions after 20 minutes, for example, you’ll know you need to hurry up a little bit.
 You won't need to stare at your watch.

 Section 2 will have some extremely difficult questions, but it’ll also have some fairly easy ones.
 If you’re struggling to work out the answer to the question, guess and move on.

-Use the process of elimination to narrow down your answer options to increase your chance of getting the question right.
+Use the process of elimination to narrow down your answer options and increase your chance of getting the question right.

 You won’t have access to a calculator in the BMAT.
 This means that your mental maths will play a crucial role in your success.
 The stronger it is, the less working out you’ll have to do on paper and the quicker you’ll be able to answer.
 If there are big differences between the answer options, use estimation to make it easier.

-You won’t get any extra paper to do your working out, it's all done on the question sheet.
-For this reason, make your working concise.
+You won’t get any extra paper for this - it's all done on the question sheet - so make your working out concise.

 From the start, practice with only one piece of paper and use shorthand to avoid writing full words.
 For example, instead of writing “red apples”, write “RA”.